shlee1223/did-doc-architecture/LECTURES_TUTORIAL.md

 - How to build a Docker image
 - Running the server using Docker Compose
 - Checking container status and logs

 ⚠️ This lecture is based on Open DID Release Version 2.0.0.0.

+---

+### 3. Practice for Registering an Installed Open DID Server to the Trust Registry
+<iframe width="450" height="250" src="https://www.youtube.com/embed/Png9jnR98OM?si=V-_MOBQ13WBjfvwy" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="padding-right: 100px;"></iframe>

+\* Please enable English subtitles to follow along.

+This Lecture 3 provides hands-on practice for registering an installed Open DID server to the Trust Registry.

+📚 **Topics covered in this lecture**
+- Understanding the server registration overview and workflow
+- Practice for registering the TA server
+- Practice for registering the Issuer server
+- Introduction to the quick registration method

+⚠️ This lecture is based on Open DID Release Version 2.0.0.0.